samikeijonen/edd-members/README.md

 ## Changelog

+### Version 1.1.0 - September 16, 2015

+* edd_members_only shortcode now outputs the same as private page if you leave message attribute empty.
+* Secure every text string using esc_html and similar functions.

 ### Version 1.0.3 - June 3, 2015

 * Enable sorting by Expire date in Users (users.php) admin page.